giswqs/giswqs/README.md

 [![Donate Badge](https://img.shields.io/badge/Donate-Buy%20me%20a%20coffee-yellowgreen.svg)](https://www.buymeacoffee.com/giswqs)
 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=giswqs.giswqs)

 Dr. Qiusheng Wu is an Associate Professor and the Director of Graduate Studies in the Department of Geography & Sustainability at the University of Tennessee, Knoxville.
-He also serves as an Amazon Visiting Academic.
-Dr. Wu specializes in geospatial data science and open-source software development, with a research focus on utilizing big geospatial data and cloud computing to study environmental changes, particularly in surface water and wetland inundation dynamics.
-He is the creator of several widely used open-source Python packages, including geemap, leafmap, and segment-geospatial, which are designed for advanced geospatial analysis and visualization.
-Explore his open-source contributions on GitHub at <https://github.com/opengeos>.
+He also serves as an Amazon Scholar.
+Dr. Wu’s research focuses on geospatial data science and open-source software development, with an emphasis on leveraging big geospatial data and cloud computing to study environmental change, particularly surface water and wetland inundation dynamics.
+He is the creator of several widely used open-source Python packages, including geemap, leafmap, segment-geospatial, and geoai, which support advanced geospatial analysis and interactive visualization.
+His open-source work is available at <https://github.com/opengeos>.

 ---